Gravitation water vortex power plant

 The gravitation water vortex power plant is a type of micro-hydro-vortex turbine system which converts energy in a moving fluid to rotational energy using a low hydraulic head of 0.7–3 m.
 This technology is based on a round basin with a central drain.
 Above the drain, the water forms a stable line vortex which drives a water turbine.

 Precourse designs were patented in 1877 and 1967.

-The specific design described here was first patented by Greek-Australian lawyer and inventor Paul Kouris in 1996, who was searching for a way to harness the power inherent in a vortex.
+The specific design described here, the Kouris Centri Turbine, was first patented by Greek-Australian lawyer and inventor Paul Kouris in 1996, who was searching for a way to harness the power inherent in a vortex.

 Later, Austrian Inventor Franz Zotlöterer created a similar turbine while attempting to find a way to aerate water without an external power source.